Safe, Clean and Healthy Salem

 Bloomberg-Harvard City Leadership Initiative

 As part of the Bloomberg Harvard City Leadership Initiative, the City was encouraged to apply for a year-long partnership around a key priority area.
-With a priority on public safety, the Mayor selected SPD Deputy Chief Brandon Ditto and Courtney Knox Busch, Chief Strategy Officer, to participate as the senior leaders to participate on behalf of the City of Salem.
+With a priority on public safety, the Mayor selected Salem Police Deputy Chief Brandon Ditto and Courtney Knox Busch, Assistant City Manager and Director of Strategy and Engagement, to participate as the senior leaders on behalf of the City of Salem.

-Salem, along with 11 other cities, was selected for the Collaboration track from this 9th Bloomberg Harvard City Leadership Initiative cohort.
+Salem, along with 11 other cities, was selected for the Collaboration track from this ninth Bloomberg Harvard City Leadership Initiative cohort.

-The intent of this work is to build a cross-sector collaboration around public safety — more specifically, a pilot that brings together multiple perspectives (resident, business, service providers, those with lived experience) all together around downtown public safety and livability.
+The intent of this work is to build cross-sector collaboration around public safety — more specifically, a pilot that brings together multiple perspectives (resident, business, service providers, those with lived experience) around downtown public safety and livability.

 Bloomberg-Harvard was in Salem Oct.
 7 and facilitated a cross-sector collaboration kick-off session.
 We are communicating with participants and are preparing for the next steps, likely regrouping in January.
 We hope to engender collaboration and build momentum toward a shared vision and outcome.